jamcarbon/PolkadotNode_AWS/README.md

     aws cloudformation validate-template --template-body file://CreatePolkaNodeCloudStack.yml

-    # Copy Key to the folder
+    # Copy the Global Key (.pem) to the folder and check the key

     aws ec2 describe-key-pairs